cbg-ethz/PYggdrasil/docs/tutorial/singleMCMC.md

 # Single MCMC Run

-This tutorial shows how to run a single MCMC chain of SCITE using PYggdrasil. - We will generate our own ground-truth mutation histroy and generate a noisy single-cell mutation profile from it. - We will then run a single MCMC chain to infer the mutation history from the noisy single-cell mutation profile. - Visualize the results.
+This tutorial shows how to run a single MCMC chain of SCITE using PYggdrasil.

+- We will generate our own ground-truth mutation history and generate a noisy single-cell mutation profile from it.
+- We will then run a single MCMC chain to infer the mutation history from the noisy single-cell mutation profile.
+- Visualize the results.
 The trees and the evolution of the MCMC.

 ## 0) Imports